Yandex Cloud

 • Optionally, configure the API server endpoint

-• Deploy a cluster
+• Deploy the cluster

 • Connect to the cluster